ashathaway/SQL-Examples/README.md

 # SQL-Examples
-In this repository, there are examples of SQL work that I did in my Master of Business Analytics class work.
+In this repository, there are examples of SQL queries that I did in my Master of Business Analytics class work.